seyedmostafahasani/SeyedMostafaHasani/README.md

 React Native Developer
 ----------------------

-I have a strong affinity for JavaScript, having worked in the field for over seven years.
-For three years, I honed my skills as a Front-End Developer, and for the past four years, I have been working as a Mobile Developer, using React Native to build apps for both Android and iOS.
+I have a strong affinity for JavaScript, having worked in the field for over eight years.
+For three years, I honed my skills as a Front-End Developer, and for the past five years, I have been working as a Mobile Developer, using React Native to build apps for both Android and iOS.
 Additionally, I write native components with Java to optimize the performance of React Native applications.

 * ✉️  You can contact me at [seyedmostafahassani@gmail.com](mailto:seyedmostafahassani@gmail.com)
 * 🚀  I'm currently working on [Appetit](https://appetit.fit/)